DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/release/canary.md

         - Traffic Routing: Based on Nginx, only supports canary delivery based on weight.
         - Service: Select the Service object associated with the current release object
-        - Ingress: Select the Ingress object associated with the current release object, used to configure the traffic scheduling strategy.
+        - Ingress: Select the Ingress object associated with the current release object, used to configure the traffic scheduling policy.
-        - Traffic Scheduling Strategy:
+        - Traffic Scheduling Policy:

             - Traffic for new version in each stage: The traffic ratio increased for the canary version in each traffic cycle.
             - Wait before directing more traffic: The traffic increase cycle for the canary version, i.e.,